Mandalorian007/dnd-encounter-helper/README.md

 Bugs:
 - cant filter CR under 1
-- combatantList shows blank if you go to new page
+- system crash if you dont fill in all new round initiatives